hugoboulze/ChileMesh/README.md

  ## Example

- Examples using *Chile_Mesh_v1.0* with Zset/Zebulon are provided in ./TESTS
+ Examples using *Chile_Mesh_v1.0* with Zset/Zebulon are provided in FEA (Finite Element Analysis) directory.

 ##  Prerequisites